Volkarl/P4-CrawlProgrammingLanguage/src/libcompiler/general_architechture.md

-This document _briefly_ gives an overview on how the Cräwlpiler (Crawl compiler) is put together.
+This document _briefly_ gives an overview on how the CrÃ¤wlpiler (Crawl compiler) is put together.

-#Overview
+# Overview

 The compiler (Structurally speaking) is made up of 2 different categories.
 Transformations and synchronization points.